 Grade Value Points Definition

-A 4.00 Course instructor defines for course
+A 4 Course instructor defines for course

 A- 3.67 Course instructor defines for course

 B+ 3.33 Course instructor defines for course

-В 3.00 Course instructor defines for course
+В 3 Course instructor defines for course

 B- 2.67 Course instructor defines for course

 C+ 2.33 Course instructor defines for course

-C 2.00 Course instructor defines for course
+C 2 Course instructor defines for course

 C- 1.67 Course instructor defines for course

 D+ 1.33 Course instructor defines for course

-D 1.00 Course instructor defines for course
+D 1 Course instructor defines for course

-F 0.00 Failure to successfully complete the requirements for a major part of the course.
-If a course in which a student received an "F" is repeated, only the second grade is averaged into the GPA
+F 0 Failure to successfully complete the requirements for a major part of the course.
+If a course in which a student received an "F" is successfully repeated, only the second grade is averaged into the GPA.

 R None Borderline failure, requiring remedial work for part of the course (e.g. written exam)

-I None A portion of the requirements for the course have not been completed for reasons beyond the control of the student (e.g. illness)
+Ι None A portion of the requirements for the course have not been completed for reasons beyond the control of the student (e.g. illness)

-IP None A portion of the clinical education or administrative requirements of a clinical course have not been completed
+IP None A portion of the clinical education or administrative requirements of a clinical course has not been completed.

 P None Successful completion of course requirements.
-No letter grade assigned.
+No letter grade is assigned.

 W None Withdrawal prior to completing 1/3 of the course.

 WP None Withdrawal at passing level after completing 1/3 but prior to completing 2/3 of the course.

-WF 0.00 Withdrawal at failing level after completing 1/3 but prior to completing 2/3 of the course.
-A WF is an academic deficiency and counts as an "F" for the purpose of academic standing.
+WF 0 Withdrawal at failing level after completing 1/3 but prior to completing 2/3 of the course.
+A WF is an academic deficiency and counts as an "F" for the purpose of academic standing and the GPA.

-E None Credit by Examination
+E None Credit by Examination.
+The grade is not averaged into the DHSU GPA.

-TR None Course transferred from another institution without grade and grade is not averaged into DHSU GPA
+TR None Course transferred from another institution.
+The grade is not averaged into DHSU GPA.

 Z None Maintenance of Matriculation